roscisz/dnn_training_benchmarks/PyTorch_dcgan_lsun/README.md

 cd ..
 ```

 For testing and/or benchmarking purposes it is also possible to the train the model on fake dataset.
-To do this, set the parameter `--dataset fake` when running the training program (ommit --dataroot parameter).
+To do this, set the parameter `--dataset fake` when running the training program (omit the `--dataroot` parameter).

 ## Making the code parallel

-It is actually very easy to allow PyTorch code to run on multiple GPUs
+It is actually very easy to allow PyTorch code to run on multiple GPUs.

 ### Locally